Ecclesial ConsumerismJul 5th, 2010 | By Bryan Cross | Category: Blog Posts

 When the church-shopper discovers in dialogue that the Catholic is a Catholic, the church-shopper typically responds something like this: “Oh, that’s great for you.
 I’m glad you found a place that you like.
 I went to a Catholic service once, and it just wasn’t my style.”
 (This is a response I’ve actually encountered in conversation.)
 At that point in the conversation the Catholic is thinking, “What I like ultimately has nothing to do with why I am a Catholic.
 I’m Catholic because I believe the Catholic Church to be the one, true Church that Christ founded, and all other churches to be sects or schisms from her.”
 The two persons are in entirely different conceptual worlds, and communicating across those two paradigms cannot take place from within the presuppositions of the ecclesial consumerism paradigm.

-St. Paul predicted the coming of ecclesial consumerism when he wrote:
+St. Paul predicted the coming of the mindset that underlies ecclesial consumerism when he wrote:

 “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires; and will turn away their ears from the truth, and will turn aside to myths.”
 (2 Timothy 4:3-4)

-In the scenario St. Paul describes, the sound doctrine seemed too dull and unhelpful to them.
+In the scenario St. Paul describes, the sound doctrine seemed too dull and unhelpful to the persons in question.
 In their minds such doctrine did not feed them or give them peace.
 They wanted to hear what they wanted to hear, not what the Church had to say.
 Hence they rejected their lawful shepherds, and chose for themselves ‘teachers’ who said what they wanted to hear, what resonated with their own interpretation of Scripture, and was presented according to their own tastes and styles.
 St. Paul treats picking teachers on the basis of their saying what we want to hear, as ear-itching.
 But picking teachers based on their agreement with one’s own interpretation of Scripture is essential to the practice of sola scriptura Christianity.4